mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 }
 ```

-This is because most of your encodings will be less than a full byte.
+This is because most of our encodings will be less than a full byte.
 In fact
-that's why the `tree.Search` method returns the bitWidth.
+that's why the `tree.Search` method returns the `bitWidth`.

 So for this we have two structures in the codebase `BitStringWriter` for
 encoding and `BitStringReader` for decoding.

 We'll focus on `BitStringWriter` since this blog post will only cover encoding.
-But feel free to poke around in the code if you want to understand how the
+But feel free to poke around in the code if we want to understand how the
 decoding process works at a fine level.
 At a high level it's basically just the
 opposite of the encoding process.